marioy47/wordpress-custom-directory/help/PLUGIN_HELP.md

 ### 4. Choose an slug or base path for the directory items

 Every directory entry will have the same _base path_.
-By default it is `directory-entry`.
+By the image above, you can see that the default _base path_ is is `directory-entry`.

 So if you create an item with the name `Jhon Doe Profile` its very possible that the URL for that item will be `https://my-site-domain.com/directory-entry/jhon-doe-profile`.